yulinnextcode/yulinnextcode.github.io/_posts/2024-11-18-Azure-AI-Search-using-integrated-vectorization-vs-custom-embeddings.md

 ## Azure AI Searching using integrated data chunking and embedding

 ### Setup project folder
-You can refer to [2024-11-19-How-to-Structure-a-Machine-Learning-Project-for-Optimal-MLOps-Efficiency](https://github.com/yulinnextcode/yulinnextcode.github.io/blob/master/_posts/2024-11-19-How-to-Structure-a-Machine-Learning-Project-for-Optimal-MLOps-Efficiency.md) to know more about MLOps project structure.
+You can refer to [How to Structure a Machine Learning Project for Optimal MLOps Efficiency](https://github.com/yulinnextcode/yulinnextcode.github.io/blob/master/_posts/2024-11-19-How-to-Structure-a-Machine-Learning-Project-for-Optimal-MLOps-Efficiency.md) to know more about MLOps project structure.

 ###